phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 # mix phx.gen.auth

+> This guide assumes that you have gone through the [introductory guides](overview.html) and have a Phoenix application [up and running](up_and_running.html).

 The `mix phx.gen.auth` command generates a flexible, pre-built authentication system into your Phoenix app.
 This generator allows you to quickly move past the task of adding authentication to your codebase and stay focused on the real-world problem your application is trying to solve.

 ## Getting started

 > Before running this command, consider committing your work as it generates multiple files.

-Let's start by running the following command from the root of our app (or `apps/my_app_web` in an umbrella app):
+Let's start by running the following command from the root of our app:

 ```console
 $ mix phx.gen.auth Accounts User users